Mr-Smyth/circles/docs/Testing.md

 <br>

 * :hammer: TEST:
-    * After changing date pickers for Date of Birth to readonly to avoid user input error, tested that form validation still worked
+    * After changing date pickers for Date of Birth to read-only to avoid user input error, tested that form validation still worked
 * :clipboard: RESULT:
-    * The form submitted without required date of birth, this is not allowed and a script must be added to change this behavior.
+    * The form submitted without required date of birth, this is not allowed and a script must be added to change this behaviour.

 <br>

 * :hammer: TEST:
-    * After adding additional form validation to force users to enter date of birth, into the readonly date of birth input.
+    * After adding additional form validation to force users to enter the date of birth, into the read-only date of birth input.
 * :clipboard: RESULT:
     * The form behaved as expected and required.
 The form did not submit until the user entered a Date of Birth.
 The user is guided to do this.

-*In all cases the pages styling rendered as expected on both mobile, tablet and desktop.*
+*In all cases the styling of the page rendered as expected on both mobile, tablet and desktop.*

 </details>